nathanemountain/GoogleMLHANAExample/README.md

 `pip install virtualenv`

-4. Clone the [HANATensorFlowExample git repository](https://github.com/hxeml/GoogleMLHANAExample) or download and extract the zip file.
+4. Clone this repository or download and extract the zip file.

 5. Run the following commands to create and activate your virtual environment and install the tensorflow required packages.